Basket Making: Review of a Successful Week in 2019

 The sustainably run guesthouse we stayed in was so comfortable – bedrooms furnished with Moroccan textiles, kitchen, lounge and roof terrace for our use and the most delicious vegetarian food I have ever tasted – including barley porridge with olive oil, yoghurt and orange honey for breakfast, tasty vegetable tagines, bakes or pastilla and salads for dinner.
 The staff could not have been more helpful.

 The owner of Holidays with Heart, Jane Bayley, is involved in many projects to help and educate – supporting villages through our visits, developing women’s cooperative businesses such as soap-making, helping an orphanage, a street children’s project and a beekeepers’ cooperative – and there are opportunities to get involved if you want to.
 She has built a new guesthouse just outside the town walls, using traditional rammed earth, with ground floor bedrooms, gardens and a swimming pool, which will be open by the time you read this.
 Jane would welcome more basketmaking groups– it really is a chance not to be missed.

-The next Basketmaking group will run from 10-17 May 2022.
-Please contact us to be the first to know once we have details.
+The next Basketmaking group will run from 21-28 May 2022.
+Please contact us to book.